AyalaHakarmi/borsa-backend/README.md

 At startup:

 * Predefined traders and stocks are loaded.
-* BURSE (a virtual trader) creates default sell offers.
+* BURSE (a fictional trader) creates default sell offers.

 ### 4. Strategy Switching